 This style sink is an excellent choice if you’re looking for a countertop to accompany the sink.
 These are well loved in the modern home for their neat and seamless design.
-These can be found on the market in a wide variety of materials and due to its style, are one of the easier models to clean.
+They can be found on the market in a wide variety of materials, and due to their style, they are one of the easier models to clean.
 Not only do these sinks look and feel polished, but the installation process itself is easy, as both sink and countertop are installed at the same time.

 If your family or loved ones have a lot of hair or work with a lot of products during their morning or evening routine, then the integral sink might be an excellent option, as the single piece means no spaces for capturing dirt, hair or other remains from various products.

 A drop-in sink is sometimes called a self-rimming sink and is made to fit snuggly inside a hole that’s cut in the countertop.
 When installed, the rim of the sink will rest on the edge of the hole and be secured in place with waterproof sealant or silicone caulk.
-The fixtures, such as the faucet, will need to be installed at the back of the rim but most models will be purchased with the necessary holes in place for installation.
-This style sink is usually accompanied by a vanity, as this will work to hide the drainpipe and water supplies.
+The fixtures such as the faucet will need to be installed at the back of the rim, but most models will be purchased with the necessary holes in place for installation.
+This style sink is usually accompanied by a vanity, as it will work to hide the drainpipe and water supplies.
 If you need additional storage in your bathroom, this should work in your favour.

-Unfortunately, if you have small children we wouldn’t recommend a drop-in sink.
+Unfortunately, if you have small children, we wouldn’t recommend a drop-in sink.
 This is because the rim of the sink makes it incredibly difficult to wipe water from the counter back into the sink basin.
-With kids likely messy or splashing, clean up will prove challenging.
+Since kids are usually messy and somewhat clumsy when it comes to water, clean up will prove challenging.
 Also worth noting is this style of sink isn’t the sleekest, and thus, likely won’t be favoured by an overtly modern homeowner.